amrane99/pythonbots/README.md

 ## PythonBots
 This repository provides multiple Bot Classes to send update messages.
-This can be used to track experiments or send generic updates into groups.
+This can be used to track experiments or send generic updates into groups, see [examples.py](examples.py) for a simple tutorial.

 Current Bots:
 - [Telegram Bot](Bots/TelegramBot.py)